London Militia

-Early History
+Early history

 The English militia was descended from the Anglo-Saxon Fyrd, the military force raised from the freemen of the shires under command of their Sheriff.
 London was reoccupied, refortified and garrisoned by Alfred the Great in 886 after a Danish occupation.
 In 1006 the citizen-garrison repelled an assault by King Sweyn Forkbeard of Denmark.
 Later, as the capital and largest population centre in the kingdom, the defence of London was politically and strategically important.
 King Harold marched through London on his way to the Battle of Hastings, so it is highly probable that a sizeable portion of the fyrdmen in his army at the battle were Londoners.
 The universal obligation to serve continued under the Norman and Plantagenet kings and was reorganised under the Assizes of Arms of 1181 and 1252, and again by the Statute of Winchester of 1285.

 In the Second Barons' War of 1264 the City supported Simon de Montfort and the barons against King Henry III, and Londoners formed one division of the baronial army at the Battle of Lewes.
 However, even though they were on the winning side the London footsoldiers were routed and cut down by a fierce cavalry charge led by Prince Edward.

 During the Wars of the Roses there was a brief Siege of London when a naval expedition from Calais under the Bastard of Fauconberg allied with Kentish rebels attacked the city in 1471.
 Led by the Sheriff of London, John Crosby, the Londoners (tradesmen and apprentices who practised archery in the fields on a Sunday and the richer merchants who aspired to be gentlemen and possessed good armour) beat back attacks on London Bridge and the eastern gates of the city.

-King Henry VIII strengthened the military capability of the country: in Acts of 1511, 1514 and 1541 (the Unlawful Games Act), Parliament reiterated the obligation on boys aged from 7 and upwards, and all men of military age, to practise archery (with English longbows, not crossbows) and for all towns and villages to set up Archery butts.
+King Henry VIII strengthened the military capability of the country: in Acts of 1511 (An Act concerning shooting in Long Bows., 3 Hen.
+8. c.
+3), 1514 (6 Hen.
+8. c.
+2) and 1541 (the Unlawful Games Act), Parliament reiterated the obligation on boys aged from 7 and upwards, and all men of military age, to practise archery (with English longbows, not crossbows) and for all towns and villages to set up Archery butts.
 Moorfields and Finsbury Fields were popular archery grounds for Londoners.
 In 1537 Henry issued a charter to the Fraternity of St George whereby the citizens of London could practise with 'artillery' (missile weapons including longbows and handguns), and in 1539 he called out a 'Great Muster' across the country, when the 16,000-strong ‘Citie Forces’ marched through London from their muster at Mile End and Stepney.